kikedev64/YOLol/README.md

-# 🧠 LolNet: Real-Time Strategy Prediction from League of Legends
+# 🧠 YOLol: Minimap Computer Vision for League of Legends

-**LolNet** is a project that leverages computer vision and deep learning to analyze the current state of a League of Legends match and predict the best possible moves in real time.
+**YOLol** is a project that uses **computer vision** to automatically analyze the **minimap** in League of Legends matches, extracting valuable information about the location of champions and other critical game elements.

-The project consists of the following main components:
+This system is designed for training AI models or performing visual match analysis through minimap frames.

 ---

 ## 🎞️ 1.
 Frame Extractor (`extract_frames.py`)

-Extracts image frames from `.mkv` match recordings at fixed intervals.
-These frames serve as the raw visual input for training the AI model.
+Extracts frames from `.mkv` video files containing full matches.
+These frames are used to detect and analyze champion positions on the minimap.

-### Input Directory:
+### Expected Structure:
 ```
-LolNet/
+YOLol/
 ├── video/
 │   ├── game1.mkv
 │   ├── game2.mkv